 R-STEM offers a variety of summer and year-long enrichment programs, which vary by year.

-STEM-Letics Academy is a week-long summer program for third- to fifth-grade students to explore STEM topics in both the classroom and on the playing field.
+STEM-Letics Academy is a week-long summer program in conjunction with Rice Athletics for third- to fifth-grade students to explore STEM topics in both the classroom and on the playing field.

-The Computer Engineering Design Academy for Middle School Girls brings 30 young women to Rice for two weeks, with the goal of inspiring them to envision themselves as scientists and engineers by introducing them to hands-on design experiences that connect science, technology, engineering, and math to tangible, real-life applications using new and exciting technology.
-Program participants learn computer-aided design (CAD) programming and create three-dimensional objects using rapid prototyping on a 3D printer.
+The Computer Engineering Design (CED) Academy seeks to inspire 6th, 7th, and 8th grade students to envision themselves as scientists and engineers by exposing them to hands-on design experiences that connect science, technology, engineering, and mathematics (STEM) to tangible, real-life applications using new and exciting technology.

 The Energy Explorations Academy brings 8th- and 9th-grade students to Rice for a week to learn about all types of energy, including fossil fuels (chemical energy) and alternative energy (such as fuel cells, solar cells).
 Participants go on three field trips and have an opportunity to explore seismic data.

-The R-STEM STEMFab Academy is designed to provide a basic understanding of rapid prototyping, computer programming, and computer design to 30 high school migrant students from the greater Houston area.
+The R-STEM STEMFab Academy is a partnership with HISD designed to provide a basic understanding of rapid prototyping, computer programming, and computer design to 30 high school migrant students from the greater Houston area.

 The NSF Solar Academy for High School Students is a two-week summer program for 11th and 12th grade students to explore our current understanding of the center of our solar system, the sun, through group-based activities using facilities on Rice’s campus.